-

 Key Takeaways

-- Facilities management cements role as strategic lever in competition for talent.
-With nearly 90% of workers willing to trade pay for a more personalized workplace experience1, the built environment now stands shoulder‑to‑shoulder with compensation, culture, and flexibility.
+- Facilities management is now a talent strategy.
+With nearly 90% of workers willing to trade pay for a better workplace experience1, the built environment now rivals compensation, culture, and flexibility.

-For many whose operations hinge on high-tech equipment and machinery, for example, recruiting engineers with specialized degrees and backgrounds (sometimes within days) has become a central part of the job.
+For many facility leaders whose operations hinge on high-tech equipment and machinery, recruiting engineers with specialized degrees and backgrounds—sometimes within days—has become a central part of the job.

 For others, the work has expanded into operationalizing artificial intelligence—a balancing act that requires integrating advanced analytics into existing systems under live conditions.3

-This ability to deliver nontraditional support at scale, plus a greater understanding of how buildings influence the core business, has given facility professionals more prominence at the intersection of critical functions.
+This ability to deliver non-traditional support at scale, plus a greater understanding of how buildings influence core business activities, has given facility professionals more prominence at the intersection of critical functions.
 As a result, leadership teams have begun budgeting out facility director-level salaries to the tune of a quarter-million dollars a year.

 Decision-makers are now asking: